 No. The Georgia Department of Revenue has ruled that the charitable fund may not be used to pay for a tax credit for an individual (single or married) or a corporation.
 For more information, contact your tax professional or the trustee/custodian of your charitable fund.

-Actually, the confirmation e-mail means that you have provided GRACE with the information and and authorization to apply for your tax credit to the Georgia Department of Revenue’s online portal .
+The confirmation e-mail means that you have provided GRACE with the information and authorization to apply for your tax credit to the Georgia Department of Revenue’s online portal.
 GRACE will apply for your tax credit on the first business day in January.
-The department has 30 days for the date of the request to notify the donor of approval.
+The department has 30 days from the date of the request to notify the donor of approval.
 In recent years, taxpayers have been receiving their approval letters in January.

 Donors have 60 days from the date of the approval letter to make their payments.
 The earliest that donors can make payments is on day one of the 60-day period.
 When the 60-day period expires, there are no extensions, and the tax credit is void.